 No Fecal Matter

 Tortoises usually poop every 2-3 days.
-Prolapse is painful and complicates the entire digestive process, so a tortoise that’s prolapsing will experience difficulty going to the toilet.
+Prolapse is painful and complicates the digestive process, which means a tortoise prolapsing will experience difficulty pooping.

 Dehydration And Inappetence